mvolkmann/blog/src/astro.md

 ## Unorganized Content

-What are the benefits of using the tailwind typography plug-in?

 Learn about Astro support for pagination.

 What is the reasonable number of markdown documents to have in a collection where if you need more then you should use a database?

-Learn about and document using the Astro Dev toolbar that appears at the bottom of the page in the browser when running in dev mode.

-Can pages be defined with .html, .md, .mdx, and .svelte files in addition to .astro files?

 Images used by the Astro image component can go anywhere under the src directory.
 Are references to them required to begin with ./ ?